Émile van Dievoet

 Josse-Émile van Dievoet (/ˈdiːvʊt/; 10 June 1886 – 24 June 1967) was a Flemish politician and lawyer.
-He served as Belgian Minister of Justice.
+He served as Minister of Justice of Belgium.

 He was a Doctor of Law and of political and social sciences.
 He was also an honorary doctor of Utrecht University and Radboud University Nijmegen.

 Career

 He was a lawyer at the Leuven Bar and a professor at KU Leuven.
 He also had a political career campaigning for the use of the Dutch language in Belgium.

 He was Minister of Justice and of Agriculture.

 He was a member of the Catholic Party.

 He was also chairman of ASLK / CGER.

 Political fights

 He fought mainly for the "dutchification" of the Law in Belgium and against the natural expansion of Brussels.
 He was against the incorporation of Haren to Brussels.

 Family

 Émile van Dievoet is the father of: